LucasJJulien/PerfectDesign/README.md

 ## Bird's Eye View
 How does it all work under the hood?

 PerfectDesign is pure css.
 It might seem counter intuitive to use such a bad "language" in the name of simplicity when tools like SASS, PostCSS, and Less.js exist.
 These are great and superficially simplify the process of creating stylesheets, but require installation and end up compiling CSS in the end anyways.
+This is meant to be dead simple.

 It's organized logically with eight main folders: